WildCap: Facial Albedo Capture in the Wild via Hybrid Inverse Rendering: Experiments

 \subsection{Evaluations}

 In this Section, we evaluate several key design choices in our method, including the hybrid inverse rendering framework, the proposed texel grid lighting model, and the use of a diffusion prior for optimization.
-In addition, we evaluate the effectiveness of skin tone control in the \emph{supplementary material}.
+In addition, we evaluate the effectiveness of skin tone control and provide a deeper analysis of TGL in the \emph{supplementary material}.

 \paragraph{Evaluation on Hybrid Inverse Rendering} We conduct a baseline, \emph{i.e., w/o hybrid}, where we directly apply our method to the raw captured images $\{I_{raw}^i\}_{i=1}^{V}$ instead of the predicted diffuse albedo images $\{I^i\}_{i=1}^V$.
 As shown in Figure~\ref{Fig:cmp_ablat} (h), this baseline struggles to disentangle high-quality reflectance from faces with complex lighting effects such as specularity and shadows.
 Our hybrid framework uses a data-driven method to remove most lighting effects, providing a good initialization for model-based optimization and thus achieving significantly better results than this baseline.